 Safiya George, PhD, APRN-BC

-Her teaching focuses on preparing students to address the needs of vulnerable populations.
-It also focuses on the use of technology, interactive teaching and always seeks ways to improve her teaching to meet the needs of various student learners and learning styles.
-For the past 7 years, she has led 7 day to 2 week long service trips to the Dominican Republic with undergraduate and graduate nursing students and to the U.S. Virgin Islands.
+She teaches in the undergraduate and graduate program and her teaching focuses on preparing students to address the needs of vulnerable populations.
+It also focuses on the use of technology, interactive teaching and always seeks ways to improve teaching to meet the needs of various student learners and learning styles.
+She is an advocate of service learning and during the past decade, she has helped to lead service trips to the Dominican Republic, Moultrie, Georgia, and the U.S. Virgin Islands with undergraduate and graduate nursing students.
+She is currently A Faculty in Residence with the Honors College and currently helps to expand the Honors Program at the Capstone College of Nursing.